ah-cog/sinq-server/README.md

 SINQ
 ====

-SINQ (Sientific INQuery) is a project from the Human-Computer Interaction Lab at the University of Maryland, College Park.
+SINQ (Scientific INQuery) is a project from the Human-Computer Interaction Lab at the University of Maryland, College Park.

 Configure Server
 ================

 The SINQ server depends on several software packages.
 These are the Apache HTTP Server, PostgreSQL, Python, mod_wsgi, Django, Python Imaging Library (PIL), PyGreSQL.
-These must be installed on the server envirnoment.
+These must be installed on the server environment.
 Once these are installed, they must be configured for SINQ.

 Configure Django
 ================